Compare Optus vs Telstra mobile phone plans

 Both telcos offer access to extras and bonuses, so that might be where you want to compare value for money.
 Does the Optus SubHub offer enough value to you, or would you benefit more from Telstra’s rewards program?

-Ultimately, when comparing phone plans from Optus and Telstra, you’ll want to consider what is going to suit your needs more.
+Ultimately, when comparing phone plans from Optus vs Telstra, you’ll want to consider what is going to suit your needs more.
 It’s a close race between the two, and determining which telco is best will come down to what you want from a phone plan.

 Choose Telstra if:

-- You want access to its rewards program
+- You want access to its rewards program.

-- You want a wider 5G mobile network
+- You want a wider 5G mobile network.

 Choose Optus if:

-- You want to save money on subscription bundling
+- You want to save money on subscription bundling.

-- You want a cheaper postpaid plan
+- You want a cheaper postpaid plan.

 About our phone experts